By DAVE SKRETTA

 Quinn remembers having vision problems after the blow, but decided to remain in the game, even though he was dazed enough to put on the wrong helmet on the sideline between possessions

-- Kansas City Chiefs need their best players to be their leaders - Arrowhead Pride (blog)
+- Kansas City Chiefs' blue-chip players lead the way to one of NFL's most ... - Arrowhead Pride (blog)

 - First look: Practice video of Chiefs receiver Chris Conley - Kansas City Star (blog)

 - Kansas City Chiefs: Early Rookie Progress Reports - Bleacher Report

 - Kansas City Chiefs' Eric Berry has finished cancer treatment, now awaiting results - FOXSports.com